PostHog/posthog.com/contents/blog/startup-tigris.md

 ### How did you decide this was a problem worth solving?

 "I've been in the data infra space for 17 years.
-Before starting Tigris, I spent around 6 years at Uber where I was leading the teams that built Uber's internal database platform.
-At Uber it was very clear that a lot of developer time was spent dealing with different types of solutions and connecting them together.
-So we ended up dealing with operational infrastructure instead of focusing on writing features fast enough.
-We built a solution called Docstore which integrated many different data-access platforms together behind a single API.
-And that allowed us to move really fast and build new types of use cases.
+Before starting Tigris, I spent around 6 years at Uber, where I was leading the teams that built Uber's internal database platform.
+At Uber, it was very clear that a lot of developer time was spent dealing with different types of database solutions and connecting them together.
+So developers would end up dealing with operational infrastructure instead of focusing on writing features fast enough.
+We built a solution called Docstore which was a general-purpose database platform supporting wide variety of workloads and data access patterns through a single unified API.
+And that allowed developers to move really fast and build new types of use cases.

 This experience helped us to envision a product that would benefit other developers outside as well, so I started Tigris with two other former Uber colleagues."